 - To maintain a contactless flow of traffic, only ENTER in the front arena doors and EXIT through the door on the west wall of the arena.

-- All skaters will need to exit the rink within 10 minutes of stepping off the ice.
+- All skaters will need to exit the rink within of the end of practice/game to minimize time spent in close contact.

 - Masks must be worn at all times by spectators while in Sports Arena East.